The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Travel Camera with Zoom Lens

-The attractions in Flagstaff are truly beautiful!
-Rather than relying on your phone camera to capture the sights, we recommend upgrading to a real travel camera.
+The attractions in Flagstaff are truly beautiful.
+Rather than relying on your phone, we recommend upgrading to a real travel camera.

-We use a Canon Rebel with an everyday 18-135mm lens for all of our travels.
-However, for wildlife photography and epic landscape shots, we recommend a longer 55-200mm lens.
+We use a Canon Rebel with an everyday 18-135mm lens.
+However, for wildlife photography and epic landscape shots, we recommend a 55-200mm lens.

 Day Pack for Flagstaff

 With so much to see and do in Flagstaff, you will need to stay organized.
-When packing your suitcase or backpack for Flagstaff, AZ, don’t forget a good day bag to carry your everyday belongings in!
+Don’t forget a good day bag to carry your everyday belongings in!

-Start planning your trip to Flagstaff, Arizona!
+Start planning your trip USA Trip!
 Search for the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page for more tips and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com